nextcloud/news/docs/developer/External-Api.md

 ### Error Objects Are Omitted

-This means that the error object will not be explicitely shown in the examples.
+This means that the error object will not be explicitly shown in the examples.
 All HTTP 400 response status codes contain an error object:

 ```json
 {